codeurjc/webrtc-one2many/README.md

 | kms.ws.uri                  | ws://127.0.0.1:8888/kurento  | KMS (under test) WebSocket URL                                                                                                                                                                                                    |
 | fake.kms.ws.uri             | ws://127.0.0.1:8888/kurento  | KMS (for fake clients) websocket URL.
 Several instances of KMS can be used for fake clients, simply separating the URLs with the symbol ",", e.g: fake.kms.ws.uri=ws://192.168.0.101:8888/kurento,ws://192.168.0.102:8888/kurento |

-Therefore, we can start the application using the following command.
-Typically we are going to use at least two different KMS's (one for the KMS under test, another for supporting the *fake clients*):
+Therefore, typically we are going to use at least two different KMS's (one for the KMS under test, another for supporting the *fake clients*).
+We can start the application using the following Maven command:

 ```bash
 mvn spring-boot:run -Dkms.ws.uri=ws://192.168.0.100:8888/kurento -Dfake.kms.ws.uri=ws://192.168.0.101:8888/kurento